A Survey on Adversarial Contention Resolution: Introduction

 \subsection{Survey Organization}

-We use the attributes illustrated in Figure~\ref{fig:structure} to structure our review of the literature.
-In Section~\ref{sec:backoff-algorithms}, we begin with contention-resolution algorithms for the static setting.
+We use the attributes discussed above and illustrated in Figure~\ref{fig:structure} to structure our review of the literature.
+In Section~\ref{sec:backoff-algorithms}, we begin with contention-resolution algorithms for the static case.
 This provides an introduction to the important metric of makespan, as well as the use of randomization in designing contention-resolution algorithms.
-Next, in Section~\ref{sec:adversarial-dynamic}, we move to dynamic model of packet arrivals, focusing on the case when arrival times are dictated by an adversary.
-Finally, in Section~\ref{sec:jamming}, we address additional adversarial behavior in the form of malicious interference on the channel.
+Next, in Section~\ref{sec:adversarial-dynamic}, we move to the dynamic model of packet arrivals, focusing on the case when arrival times are dictated by an adversary; here, latency is a key metric.
+Finally, in Section~\ref{sec:jamming}, we address additional adversarial behavior in the form of jamming.

-Each section that reports on major result has the following associated components: \begin{enumerate} \item A specific result that we feel provides some intuition for an important aspect of the results surveyed.
+Each section has the following associated components: \begin{enumerate}[leftmargin=12pt] \item A specific result that we feel provides some intuition for an important aspect of the results surveyed.
 This helps us to highlight (i) those challenges posed by the contention-resolution problem being addressed, and (ii) one way in which these challenges can be overcome, which in turn, allows us to contrast against some other surveyed solutions.

-\item A discussion portion, where we highlight the main themes of the literature surveyed, along with some potential directions for future work.
+\item A summary portion, where we highlight the main themes of the literature surveyed.

 \item A table that offers a synopsis of the results in each section by organizing the results along common, pertinent attributes from Section~\ref{sec:prelim}.
-A brief summary of the result is also provided, which can be useful for reference purposes.
-Due to space constraints, these tables can be found in our electronic supplement (Section \ref{sec:electronic-supplement}). \end{enumerate}
+Due to space constraints, these tables can be found in our electronic supplement. \end{enumerate}